Hi, I'm Sam, I love movies. My main interests are science fiction and zombie movies. I also enjoy pessimistic and survival films.

 The zombie genre has a broad tonal spectrum.
-Their stories can be a heartbreaking family drama, a kick-ass action movie or a real horror film that could also be narrated with explicit gore, jump scares or a true lugubrious atmosphere.
+Their stories can be a heartbreaking family drama, a kick-ass action movie, or a real horror film that could also be narrated with explicit gore, jump scares, or a true lugubrious atmosphere.

-Of course, it can also be a comedy.
+Another classic style of zombie movie is the comedy.
 In fact, in the last four decades, thousands of movies have decided to exploit undead fiction to develop humorous elements.

 I want to counter purists and criticism again.
-I use the term zombie for anything that is a classic zombie; infected, an undead demon and similar interpretations.
+I use the term zombie for anything that is a classic zombie; infected, an undead demon, and similar interpretations.

 Here, we present the 20 zombie comedy movies that, in our opinion, have found that sweet spot between disgust, horror, and laughter.

 Zombies and Rock N 'Roll according to The Cannon Group.
 That had to be on this list.

 Yes, Hard Rock Zombies seems edited by a no-talented film student.
 But their imagery and deranged situations, which among other things includes Nazi dwarves, monsters that self-cannibalize themselves with mustard, ketchup, and a heavy metal band that for some crazy reason becomes goth when they become zombies, is just impossible to ignore.